ml6team/fondant/examples/pipelines/controlnet-interior-design/README.md

 * https://www.kaggle.com/datasets
 * ...

 However, if you want some more specific data, this is not always possible.
 Luckily, [LAION](https://laion.ai/) has invested a lot of brain power and resources to open source some great tools and data such as [LAION-5B](https://laion.ai/blog/laion-5b/) and [clip-retrieval](https://github.com/rom1504/clip-retrieval).
-They build the LAION-5B dataset by scraping and filtering Common Crawl in a smart way (using CLIP and filters) and compiled it into a [FAISS](https://github.com/facebookresearch/faiss) Semantic Search index.
+They built the LAION-5B dataset by scraping and filtering Common Crawl in a smart way (using CLIP and filters) and compiled it into a [FAISS](https://github.com/facebookresearch/faiss) Semantic Search index.
 This index can be used to retrieve images based on a visual and textual input, which results in an incredible powerful and efficient way of getting images for your dataset.

 To explore the LAION-5B dataset you can use the [clip frontend website](https://rom1504.github.io/clip-retrieval/?back=https%3A%2F%2Fknn.laion.ai&index=laion5B-H-14&useMclip=false).